GabeScott/standard-works-vault/General Conference/2002 October - The Marvelous Foundation of Our Faith.md

 From there we went to Moscow, Russia.
 I was there 21 years ago also, and there is a change.
 It is like electricity.
 You cannot see it.
 But you can feel it.
 Here again we had a wonderful meeting, with opportunity to converse with important government officials as we had done in Ukraine.

-What a priceless and precious privilege to meet with these wonderful Saints who have been gathered “one of a city, and two of a family” into the fold of Zion in fulfillment of the prophecy of Jeremiah (see Jer.
-3:14).
+What a priceless and precious privilege to meet with these wonderful Saints who have been gathered “one of a city, and two of a family” into the fold of Zion in fulfillment of the prophecy of Jeremiah (see [[Jeremiah 3.14|Jeremiah 3:14]]).
 Life is not easy for them.
 Their burdens are heavy.
 But their faith is secure, and their testimonies are vibrant.

 In these faraway places, strange to most of the Church, the gospel flame burns brightly and lights the way for thousands.

 We then flew to Iceland.
 It is a beautiful place with beautiful people.
 Here we had a long interview with the president of the nation, a very distinguished and able man who has been to Utah and speaks very generously of our people.

 Again we met with the Saints.
-What an inspiration to look into their faces as they crowded our own meetinghouse in the city of Reykjavík.
+What an inspiration to look into their faces as they crowded our own meetinghouse in the city of Reykjavík.

 In all of these places and in all of these opportunities to speak to so many, one thing constantly occupied my mind—the wonder of this work, the absolute wonder of it.
 The words of our great hymn just sung by the choir repeatedly came to mind:

-How firm a foundation, ye Saints of the Lord,
+>How firm a foundation, ye Saints of the Lord,

-Is laid for your faith in his excellent word!
+>Is laid for your faith in his excellent word!

-(“How Firm a Foundation,” Hymns, no. 85)
+>

 Do we as Latter-day Saints really understand and appreciate the strength of our position?
 Among the religions of the world, it is unique and wonderful.